DimVlachogiannis/HumanLight/README.md

 # Citation
 When using this repo, please cite the preprint that has been submitted to Elsevier for publication and is available:  <br />
-[ARXIV LINK] ,and can be cited with the following bibtex entry:
+[ARXIV LINK] ,and can be cited with the following bibtex entry: <br />
 [BIBTEX LINK]